 Lauren Wiskerson, Program Specialist, Americas

 As long as I can remember, I’ve loved the ocean and playing in the waves, either above or below the surface.
 I’m always planning my next trip to swim, body board, surf, dive – you name it.
 Diving has eternally been fascinating to me; it opens up the other 70% of this planet that is otherwise hidden.
 I’m grateful that I can get a glimpse of the creatures beneath the waves.
 From the first Garibaldi I encountered on my initial open water dive in Catalina, I was hooked.
 The hush of the ocean heightens your senses, allowing you to be enveloped in the beauty of nature, it’s a transforming experience.
 I joined the foundation (in August 2004) with four years of professional dive industry experience under my weight belt, working for PADI and Diving Science & Technology in a variety of capacities.
-I was eager to use my experience and skills to take action against marine debris and am passionate about spreading the conservation message to help safeguard our precious ocean so it’s a pleasure to help the AWARE leaders that are passionate about taking action to protect our amazing ocean plant.
+I was eager to use my experience and skills to take action against marine debris and am eager to spread the conservation message to help safeguard our precious ocean so it’s a pleasure to help the AWARE leaders that are passionate about taking action to protect our amazing ocean plant.

 Orsi Fulop, Development and Outreach Coordinator, Europe - Middle East - Africa